Mohamed-Shalabi/EOC-Manager/README.md

 **_Bluetooth_**

 I made an interface for bluetooth communication to implement it and use packages in implementation.
-By this, It is guaranteed that the data source component does is independent of the packages used for communication.
+By this, It is guaranteed that the data source component does independent of the packages used for communication.
 You can find the interface and implementations in `lib/core/bluetooth/`.

 **_Error Handling Configs_**

 I wrote a simple class called `Failure` to return it in `Either` objects to avoid multi-type exception handling because I need the error messages only from all of the exceptions.
-I prefered not to throw String objects as I may need to add some other data to the `Failure`s.
+I prefered not to throw String objects as I may need to add some other data to the `Failures`.

 _Note_: I used `Either` to handle errors, but it adds much boilerplate to the code and I decided to use `try/catch` and throw exceptions for error messaging.

 **_Global Functions_**

 You may need to use some long statements regularly like `MediaQuery.of(context).size.width`, which is annoying to write it every time.
-So, in `lib/core/functions/`.
+So, in `lib/core/functions/`, I made some utility functions.
 These functions shortened navigation, responsive UI, logging, showing sncak bars and decoding and encoding Strings.

 **_Local Storage in Key/Value Pairs_**